IdrisOA/IdrisOA/README.md

 ### Hi there 👋
-My name is Oladoyin Idris Atolagbe, I'm a Research statistician with BSc (Hons) Statistics from the University of Ngeria, and Masters degree in Statistics from University of Ibadan.
-I'm so passionate about solving complex problems in Energy system, Public Health, Epidemiology and risk management, ecology and climate change, Environmental systems, etc
+My name is Oladoyin Idris Atolagbe, I'm a Research statistician with BSc (Hons) Statistics; University of Nigeria, and Masters degree in Statistics; University of Ibadan.
+I'm so passionate about solving complex problems in energy system, public health, epidemiology and risk management, climate change, environmental systems, etc

 👯 I’m open to collaborate on research projects.

-💬 My research interests are: Bayesian computational statistics, causal inference, spatial statistics, uncertainty quantification and machine learning.
+💬 My research interests are: Bayesian statistics, causal inference, spatial statistics, computational statistics, and machine learning.

 📫 How to reach me:
  [Twitter](@_oladoyin_)